ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

-Subject identifiers are hints to the AS in determining the RO and MUST NOT be taken as declarative statements that a particular RO is present at the client instance and acting as the end user.
+Subject identifiers are hints to the AS in determining the RO and MUST NOT be taken as authoritative statements that a particular RO is present at the client instance and acting as the end user.
 Assertions SHOULD be validated by the AS.

 If the identified end user does not match the RO present at the AS